-The proposal completely flouts the purpose of the Plan's Urban Services Boundary.
-The property is outside of both the current and future Urban Service Boundaries, and would require the extension of new wastewater service lines and the construction of new roadways, including the construction of Bourneside Boulevard as a four-lane roadway traversing the property and connecting University Parkway to Fruitville Road.
-County staff explain that "[t]he intention of Sarasota 2050 Policy, in part, was to address projected growth within a deliberate policy framework rather than having to 22 evaluate the expansion of the Urban Service Boundary (USB) area on a piecemeal basis."
-Staff Report pp. 21-22.
-Yet, that is exactly what the proposal does.

-Expanding these roads, it should also be noted, is inconsistent with the Plan's intent to protect the rural character of this area.
+The property is outside of both the current and future Urban Service Boundaries, and would require the extension of new wastewater service lines. and the construction of new roadways, including the construction of Bourneside Boulevard as a four-lane roadway traversing the property and connecting University Parkway to Fruitville Road.
+Expanding these roads, it should be noted, is inconsistent with the Plan's intent to protect the rural character of this area.
 The case of Sierra Club v.
 Miami Dade County, (Dept. of Comm.
 Affairs' Final Order No. DCA 06-GM 219 (Sept.
 12, 2006) explains that state planning law: